M2Team/NanaBox/ReadMe.md

     won't be implemented.
   - You shouldn't put your virtual machine configuration file at the root of the drive, or you will meet the access denied error.
-- The virtual machine creation UI and settings UI is not implemented.
-- You may meet the UI frozen when lost the focus from the Settings menu in the NanaBox main window (the popup windows created by XAML Islands) unless switch to another application windows before switch back to the NanaBox main window, may caused by the design of XAML Islands and Remote Desktop ActiveX control.

 Reference documents for known issues: